blaise-io/acelink/README.md

 ### Ace Stream server only

-If you want to run the AceStream engine without running Ace Link, you can run
+If you just want to run the AceStream engine, you can do so without Ace Link:

 ```sh
 docker run --rm -p 6878:6878 blaiseio/acelink